-Now accepting applications for Fall 2014
+Now accepting applications for Spring and Fall 2015

 You can graduate on time.
 Transfer students achieve the same impressive four-year graduation rate as all our students: 73 percent.
 That’s 28 percent higher than the national six-year graduation rate.
 Staying in college longer than four years will add extra costs and delay your entrance into graduate school or the marketplace.